V01D-NULL/coding-challenge-v3/meta/doc/DATABASE.md

 The database used is mongodb.

+You will often see the word *collection*, `pymongo` describes a collection as follows:
+> A collection is a group of documents stored in MongoDB, and can be thought of as roughly the equivalent of a table in a relational database.

 Basic CRUD operations are wrapped inside of the CRUD class, access is performed through the `database` variable:
 ```py
 from database import database